-July 22nd 2018; Bubbs Creek – Woods Creek Junction: 13 miles
+July 28th, 2018; Evolution Creek Crossing – Florence Lake-ish Junction: 10 miles

 Being so early, the sun was far from rising.
 We had to use headlamps to guide ourselves through the dark for the first hour, which flew by.
 Soon we made it to the infamous Guitar Lake.
 I’ll give ya one guess as to why it’s named that.
 A lot of people just finishing their SOBO trip camp here for a shorter hike up Whitney and a more convenient exit point out of Whitney Portal.